and numerical investigations

 - Submit project proposals from the research group to other sources of funding

 - Analysis of additional literature and update/analysis of the existing database (2018)

-- Supply, installation and commissioning of advanced research equipment for testing in unsaturated conditions – automatic suction oedometer, manufacturer GDS Instruments (2018)
+- Procurement, installation and commissioning of advanced research equipment for testing in unsaturated conditions – automatic suction oedometer, manufacturer GDS Instruments (2018)

 - Performing a public tender for recruiting an PhD candidate (2018 and repeated in 2019)